 MSc Engineering Materials Science

 The master's programme in Engineering Materials Science has a cross-functional approach, exploring existing materials, processes and applications, and providing you the skills to develop new ones.
-You can specialise in Industrial Materials, Materials and Process Design, or Sustainable Materials.
+It offers great flexibility to tailor your degree towards a profile of interest.
 Graduates have valuable expertise in materials science needed in many industries and sectors, for example, manufacturing, automotive and energy.

 Engineering Materials Science at KTH

-Through the programme in Engineering Materials Science, you will get an excellent knowledge of metallic materials' processes, structures and properties.
-Furthermore, you have great flexibility to tailor your studies towards some profile of choice.
-These profiles serve as guidelines and have been constructed in collaboration with various industrial and academic partners that need specific knowledge in the Engineering Materials Science field.
-Topics like casting, metal forming, powder metallurgy (additive manufacturing), experimental methods, quantum metallurgy (ab initio), team leadership, project management, economical process analyses and product innovation, combustion in industrial processes, and energy and materials sustainability, corrosion and surface protection are all vital parts of the programme.
-This gives the education both a large width and knowledge and skills with a deep technical depth.
+Through the programme in Engineering Materials Science, you will gain excellent knowledge of metallic materials' processes, structures and properties.
+Furthermore, you have great flexibility to tailor your studies towards your interests and ambitions when choosing elective courses.
+To make it easier, we have constructed a number of profiles in collaboration with industrial and academic partners that require specific knowledge in the Engineering Materials Science field.
+These profiles prepare you for a future career in production, research and development, management or academia.
+Through the programme courses, you can further explore topics such as casting, metal forming, powder metallurgy (additive manufacturing), experimental methods, quantum metallurgy (ab initio), team leadership, project management, economical process analyses and product innovation, combustion in industrial processes, and energy and materials sustainability, corrosion and surface protection are all vital parts of the programme.
+The curriculum provides you with a comprehensive skillset and understanding of materials science, combined with technical depth and expertise in specific fields.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Industrial Engineering and Management (at KTH).